 As we mentioned at the top, one of the benefits of using tags is to keep users browsing your site.
 There are various ways to display the tags in the Joomla front end.

-Each tag is also linked to other Joomla content with the same tag, so by clicking on that tag you will be sent to the other tagged content.
+Each tag is also linked to other Joomla content items with the same tag, so by clicking on that tag, you will be sent to the other tagged items.

 Another way of displaying the tags (and probably the most popular and used way) is by Using the default Joomla "Popular Tags" module.
 This module shows those tags which are popular within your website.